Ibex Battery Systems

 General Description This enhanced 3 mode open-frame charger is microprocessor controlled and features a compact aluminum chassis with threaded inserts for easy mounting.
 It may be used as a combination charger and power supply and has two available output signals to power remotely-located LEDs or connect to CMOS logic.

 The output voltage is temperature-compensated to prevent over-charging at high temperatures and under-charging at low temperatures.
-The charger withstands a continuous output short circuit without damage.
 Conservative ratings and 105C rated capacitors allow a long service life in commercial environments.

 Combination Charger/Power Supply The unit is designed to be permanently connected to the battery and the application load.
 When AC mains power is available, the unit charges and maintains the battery while also powering the application load.
 When the mains power fails, the battery continues to power the load with no service interruption.
 The current draw by the load does not interfere with the operation of the charger.